Image: Stephanie Okeyo, a Kenyan microbiologist, giving a flash talk at Falling Walls Engage 2019.

 Avoid “big words” and “speed bumps”

 In Africa, we sometimes believe that those who use big words in their talks are more knowledgeable in their field.
 And so people will say “purchase” instead of “buy”, “approximately” instead of “about” or “elucidate” instead “make clear”.
-Sometimes, researchers also forget that they are not speaking with their peers and thus they may introduce technical terms and abbreviations or acronyms that the audience may not be familiar with.
+Sometimes, researchers also forget that they are not speaking with their peers.
+As a result, they may introduce technical terms and abbreviations or acronyms that the audience may not be familiar with.
 These may create “speed bumps” for the audience, impeding their understanding.

 “The best way … is to speak to lay people and have them drill you with questions until they understand what you do,” explains Heymann.